 Due Date to file Revised Return under Income Tax Act

 As per section 139(5) of Income Tax Act, a Revised Return can be filed before the last date of filing the return (31st December) or before the end of the assessment of the return, whichever is earlier.

 - The revised return for FY 2021-22 (AY 2022-23) can be filed on or before 31st December 2022.

 How to file Revised Return u/s 139(5)?

-A return can be revised any number of times before the expiry of one year from the end of the assessment year or before the assessment by the department is completed, whichever event takes place earlier.
+A return can be revised any number of times 3 months before the completion of the assessment year or before the end of the assessment of the return, whichever event takes place earlier.

 Yes, you can file a revised ITR before the due date, even when your original ITR is processed and tax refund is issued (in case you were eligible for a tax refund).